MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/access-management/issue-with-reset-admin-password.md

 2. Go to **users and groups**, and then select the admin account.
 3. Go to **settings**.
 4. Under **Set user location**, select the region where you're located.
-Or, you can use the Set-MsolUser Azure Active Directory Module for Windows PowerShell cmdlet together with the UsageLocation parameter to set your user location.
+Or, you can use the Set-MsolUser Azure Active Directory module for Windows PowerShell cmdlet together with the UsageLocation parameter to set your user location.

 ## More information

 For more info about the Set-MsolUser cmdlet, see [Set-MsolUser](/previous-versions/azure/dn194136(v=azure.100)).

 Still need help?
-Go to [Microsoft Community](https://answers.microsoft.com/) or the [Azure Active Directory Forums](https://social.msdn.microsoft.com/forums/azure/home?forum=windowsazuread) website.
+Go to [Microsoft Community](https://answers.microsoft.com/) or the [Microsoft Entra Forums](https://social.msdn.microsoft.com/forums/azure/home?forum=windowsazuread) website.